-Medical and Dental programs require four years beyond the three years at NJIT.
+New Jersey Medical School (NJMS) and Rutgers School of Dental Medicine programs require four years beyond the three years at NJIT.
 The Bachelor's/M.D. program with St. George's University involves three years at NJIT, two years of study in Grenada (Caribbean Islands), then two years at St. Michael's Medical Center adjoining NJIT in Newark.
 The DPT program requires 3 years beyond NJIT.

-Early application deadline for accelerated programs is November 15.
+Application deadline for accelerated programs is November 1.
 Applicants must be interviewed and accepted by both the Albert Dorman Honors College and the medical, dental or optometry school.
 Final admission decisions are made by these schools.

 These programs are highly competitive.
 Students who are admitted to the Honors College are not necessarily admitted to the accelerated programs.
 Applicants should be prepared to provide evidence that they have attempted to gain insight or knowledge into their chosen profession through, for example, volunteer or research positions or special programs in or out of school.

 Apply to NJIT - early action or rolling admission*

 Indicate your interest in the Honors College and the Accelerated Program.

 Answer all the questions pertaining to the Honors College and the Accelerated program.